yourwelcomematt/matt-obsidian-vault/Obsidian/Getting Started.md

 https://help.obsidian.md/Getting+started/Create+your+first+note

-## Linking Notes
+## Links

 - The true power of Obsidian lies in being able to link your notes together
 - By understanding how one piece of information relates to another, you can improve your ability to remember them and to form deeper insights
 - Use double square brackets to create a link
-	- Alternatively, select some pre-existing text and type `[[` to convert it into a link
+	- Alternatively, select some pre-existing text and type `[[` to convert it into an empty link, then use `Cmd` click to create the note to link to
-	- If the link is empty, `Cmd` click to create the note to link to
+	- Use the pipe symbol after the link name to change the display text
 - Click the link to go to the note, or `Cmd+Opt` click to open the note alongside the current note
 - Use the backlinks tab in the right side bar to navigate to notes that have links to the current note
 - Another way to navigate between your notes is by using a visual representation of how your notes are connected: